pittpir/clock_hands_angle/README.md

 # Hungry for More

-* Make your function output an error message if someone tries to use invalid values for the time (7:75)
 * Make your function work for military time.
 * Make your function take a valid time string ("7:45", "21:30") IN ADDITION TO the array it already takes.